 In fact, this grinder’s design is great for fast and easy coffee grinding jobs.
 If you’re a frequent traveler, you might want to check this out.

 Considering the compact nature of this Proctor Silex grinder, capacity isn’t that huge.
 Precision grinding means doses on the smaller side, which could be a disadvantage if your setup requires lots of pour-overs.

 The upside is that you can use it to practice perfecting small doses.
 In general, this grinder can either give you fine, medium, or coarse results, which is already quite versatile even when applied to coffee beans alone.

 An abundance of style, in some circumstances, can override a grinder’s performance or make way for design flaws.

-Aesthetically timeless, the Proctor Silex E160BY coffee grinder is great for anyone who wants to stick to simplicity.
+Aesthetically timeless, the Proctor Silex E160BY Fresh Grind is great for anyone who wants to stick to simplicity.

-We think that the see-through lid is a great plus if you enjoy watching coffee being ground.
+We think that the see-through cover is a great plus if you enjoy watching coffee being ground.
 Who wouldn’t right?
 That sight and the aroma of fresh coffee being brewed is heaven!

 The safety latch, meanwhile, is a wise measure against possible mess, as it prevents you from starting the grinding process until the lid is properly closed.

 The device also has a retractable cord that does away with the cord-wrapping or tying chore, again making it perfect for easy storage.